mjazzi/pyNPM/README.md

 To run the code:
 1. Create and populate the input.d/ output.d/ directories with problem and simulation specific files, and executables/.
 2. Modify the `Run.py` script to instantiate an object of the `SROMAeroS()` class (or a derived class) initialized with the path to the appropriate input and input ID directory.
-3. From the command line or a batch script, execute:
+3. From the command line or a batch script, allocate compute nodes as needed and execute:
     ```bash
     python3 Run.py < /dev/null
     ```